Alloy Artifacts

 The overall length is 10.2 inches and the maximum opening is 1.1 inches.

-The finish is plain steel, with traces of nickel plating.
+The finish is plain steel, with traces of the original nickel plating.

 We disassembled the wrench for cleaning and noted that the pin securing the worm gear is threaded on the outside end.